ShadiestGoat/mongosteel/docs/src/HowToUse.md

 ```

 Note the use `function () {}` rather than an arrow function.
 Arrow functions do not work right in regards to this system.

+## Schema with unknown keys

+So sometimes, you want to have an object with unkown keys.
+That alright, we all have that urge :)

+With mongosteel you can actually do this!
+Simply define a type as `Record<string, yourtype>` or `{[key:string], yourtype}`, and then plug that into the `Schema<Generics>`!
+For that unknown property youll have to do an array, with 2 values (important thats its only 2 values in that array!), `["string", TypeToString<yourtype>]`, though that is given to you by the types :)